digital-land/specification/content/dataset/listed-building.md

 ### Why are they important for planning?

-You will need special consent before making changes to a listed building that affect its character.
+You need special consent before making changes to a listed building that affect its character.

 Historic England also need to be notified or consulted when the setting of a Grade I or Grade II* listed building may be affected.